The Probate Process in Georgia

 CALL NOW FOR A FREE CONFIDENTIAL CONSULTATION FOR ASSISTANCE WITH PROBATE OR ESTATE ADMINSTRATION in Atlanta 770-717-5100 or Toll Free 1-866-972-5287

-If you were named as executor or if you may serve as fiduciary in the estate of a loved one who has died in Gwinnett County or metro-Atlanta, and you would like to learn more about your options, Charles Scholle can help.
+If you were named as executor or if you may serve as fiduciary in the estate of a loved one who has died in Gwinnett County or metro-Atlanta, and you would like to learn more about your options, Scholle Law can help.
 Based in Gwinnett County, Scholle Law represents clients throughout Metro Atlanta and Georgia.

 To discuss your case at a free, confidential phone consultation, please contact the firm online or call toll free 1-866-972-5287 or in Atlanta 770- 717-5100.